August 10, 2014

 The drugs in Truvada are called nucleoside analog reverse transcriptase inhibitors, or nukes.
 These drugs block the reverse transcriptase enzyme.
-This enzyme changes HIV's genetic material (RNA) into the form of DNA.
-This has to occur before HIV's genetic code gets inserted into an infected cell's own genetic codes.
+This enzyme changes HIV's genetic material (RNA) into the DNA.
+This occurs before HIV's genetic code gets inserted into an infected cell's chromosome.

-If you take Truvada with other antiretroviral drugs, you can reduce your viral load to extremely low levels, and increase your CD4 cell counts.
+If you take Truvada with other antiretroviral drugs, you can reduce your viral load to undetectable levels, and increase your CD4 cell counts.
 This should mean staying healthier longer.

-Some people with HIV had their hepatitis B get worse after they stopped taking emtricitabine, which is part of Truvada.
+Some people with HBV get worse after they stopped taking Truvada.
 Get tested for hepatitis B before you start taking Truvada to treat HIV.
-If you have hepatitis B and stop taking Truvada, your health care provider should carefully monitor your liver function for several months.

 Truvada provides two drugs in one pill.
 It can be more convenient to use Truvada than some other combinations of drugs.
 This could mean fewer missed doses and better control of HIV.